lfk118/ZooplanktonBench/README.md

-# ZooplanktonCV: A Benchmark Dataset for Zooplankton Detection, Classification, and Tracking
+# ZooplanktonCV: A Benchmark Dataset for Zooplankton Recognition in Images and Videos
 This is the PyTorch implementation of our paper.
 It proposes a benchmark for Zooplankton detection, classification, and tracking.

 ## Installation